senotype_editor

 The icon next to a submission node indicates whether the submission can be edited.

-2. A pencil icon (img_6.png) indicates that the submission has not been published and can be edited.
+A pencil icon (img_6.png) indicates that the submission can be edited.

 Authorization state

-Even if a senotype submission is potentially editable, only authorized users may edit it.
+Only authorized users may edit a senotype.
 If a senotype shows a “prohibited” icon ( img_8.png), the user is not authorized to edit the submission file.
 Although the data for the submission will still display in the Definition section, controls will be disabled.

 img_7.png